Menu

 Trips

-The English Department is committed to offering a broad spectrum of opportunities to enrich boys’ experience of the written word.
-These include: theatre trips to London and Stratford Upon Avon, visits to writers’ houses and museums, drama based workshops, seminars and lectures.
+The English department is committed to offering a broad spectrum of opportunities to enrich pupils’ experience of the written word.
+These include: theatre trips to London and Stratford-upon-Avon, visits to writers’ houses and museums, drama based workshops, seminars and lectures, as well as visits to Hampton School by theatre companies.

-In particular, First Year pupils enjoy an annual trip to The Orange Tree Theatre in Richmond which includes a performance and a drama workshop led by professional actors, and in the Second Year, boys enthusiastically participate in Book Character Day, dressing up as their favourite literary character to raise money for charity.
+In the Second Year, boys enthusiastically participate in Book Character Day, dressing up as their favourite literary character to raise money for Form Charity.
 Upper School pupils enjoy performances and National Theatre Live screenings related to the texts which they are studying for GCSE and A Level at theatres such as the Sam Wanamaker Playhouse and The Globe in London.

 In this section